 Blogging, eBooks, white papers, webinars, social media, conversion optimization, PPC, SEO, podcasts, and live streaming, among other things, takes time to get rolling.
 But for every dollar you invest, as long as you stay the course, you should see a return in total revenue, as well as decreased costs in other departments.

 Now, can you do some of the tactics above and not do “inbound marketing” and still have success?
 Maybe yes, maybe no. I guess it depends on what your definition of success is.
 Using the inbound marketing methodology forces you to think things through, and plan for the results you want, and keep you on the path to success.

 Marketing your business properly, through inbound marketing, should be your religion.
 Period.

 Let’s wrap this up

-I hope I was able to make clear here the difference of expense vs investment when it comes to inbound marketing vs traditional, or un-tracked marketing.
+I hope I was able to make clear here the difference between expense vs investment when it comes to inbound marketing vs traditional or un-tracked marketing.
 Otherwise known as wasting your money.

 The same goes for inbound marketing.
 Invest in proper marketing techniques for your business, and you will reap the rewards for years to come.

 Owner/Head Coach @ Bernco Media.
 Digital sales & marketing since 1997.
 Passion for teaching companies to be the most trusted voice in their space.
 They Ask, You Answer Certified Coach & HubSpot Certified Partner & Trainer.
 Reversed Type 2 Diabetes doing KETO.
 Wears Mickey Mouse Daily.
 Daydreaming of next Disneyland Trip.